browniefed/react-native-animation-book/api/TIMING.md

 } = React;
 ```

-You can look at some of the provided easings here [https://github.com/facebook/react-native/blob/master/Libraries/Animated/src/Easing.js](https://github.com/facebook/react-native/blob/master/Libraries/Animated/src/Easing.js).
+You can look at some of the provided easings here: [https://github.com/facebook/react-native/blob/master/Libraries/Animated/src/Easing.js](https://github.com/facebook/react-native/blob/master/Libraries/Animated/src/Easing.js).

-If you do not like one of the provided easings you can write your own as it is a function that is provided a number, that returns a new number.
+Some of these are functions that take functions that return functions, like the `easeInOut` above:

 ```
 var React = require('react-native');